Famana-Universalis-Team/FamanaUniversalis/README.md

 2. Link your file with GitHub to recieve Developer updates, and to contribute to the mod.

 ### For Non-Developers who want to recieve beta test builds
 1. Go to the Tags section of the Github, and choose the selected version.
-Please note that Betas before indev-1.2.3 are inaccessible as that was when the git was made.
+Please note that Betas before indev-beta 1.2.3 are inaccessible as that was when the git was made.
 2. Select your release, and download.
 3. Put file contents into `Steam/steamapps/workshop/content/236850`, or wherever you're keeping your mod files.